umalabs/correlated-authorization/README.md

 ## Sequence Diagrams

-The following sequence diagrams describe the mechanism of the Correlated Authorization protocol, which relies on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.
+The following sequence diagrams describe the mechanism of the UMA Correlated Authorization protocol, which relies on the token exchange extension of OAuth2, where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.

 ### UMA Profile